-Anxiety isn't just worrying too much.
-It's a nervous system response that's stuck, running on high alert when it doesn't need to be.
-Hypnotherapy gets underneath it, where willpower and positive thinking can't quite reach.
+Anxiety is not just worrying too much.
+It is a protective response that can get stuck, keeping you on high alert when you do not need to be.
+Hypnotherapy helps you work underneath the surface, where willpower and reassurance often cannot quite reach.

 Anxiety is one of the most common reasons people seek help, across Rugby, Coventry and the wider Midlands.
 It shows up differently for everyone: some people experience it as constant background worry, others as physical symptoms, panic attacks, or a sense of dread that appears out of nowhere.

-What these experiences share is a nervous system that's misfiring, interpreting everyday situations as threats and flooding the body with a stress response that's exhausting to maintain.
+What these experiences share is a protective system that has become too alert, reading ordinary situations as threats and flooding the body with a stress response that is exhausting to maintain.

 "Anxiety isn't a character flaw.
 It's a learned response, and learned responses can be changed."

-Anxiety lives in the subconscious, the part that responds before your logical mind has a chance to catch up.
-That's where we work.
+Anxiety often runs in the more automatic parts of the mind, the part that responds before your logical mind has a chance to catch up.
+That is where we work.

 Constant worry across multiple areas of life: work, relationships, health, the future.
 A background hum that never quite switches off.

 Sudden, overwhelming episodes of fear that often feel physical.
 Heart racing, difficulty breathing, a sense of losing control.
-Hypnotherapy works to break the trigger pattern.
+We work gently with the pattern behind the trigger.

 Fear of judgement, embarrassment or scrutiny in social or professional situations.
 Often comes with avoidance behaviour that makes the anxiety worse over time.